 Developing a National Fish, Wildlife, and Plants Climate Adaptation Strategy for the United States

-The U.S. Fish and Wildlife Service, in partnership with the National Oceanic and Atmospheric Administration and state and tribal wildlife agencies, created a National Fish, Wildlife, and Plants Climate Adaptation Strategy to coordinate climate change responses in both the public and private sector.
-The strategy, released in March 2013, is a framework to guide responsible adaptation action by natural resource managers around the United States in the face of a changing climate.
+The U.S. Fish and Wildlife Service, along with the National Oceanic and Atmospheric Administration, created the National Fish, Wildlife, and Plants Climate Adaptation Strategy to coordinate climate change responses in both the public and private sectors.
+These efforts were part of the work of the now-defunct Interagency Climate Change Adaptation Task Force and one component of the Service’s overall Strategic Plan for Climate Change.

-Over the last decade, a series of efforts have called for the creation of a nationwide strategy to support natural resources in a changing climate.
-In 2009, Congress asked the White House Council on Environmental Quality and the U.S. Department of the Interior to cooperate on the development of a climate adaptation strategy for fish, wildlife, and plants.
-In addition, Interior Secretary Ken Salazar signed Secretarial Order No. 3289 in September 2009, which required bureaus and offices within the Department of the Interior to address mitigation and adaptation responses to climate change in their work.
+In September 2009, Interior Secretary Ken Salazar signed Secretarial Order No. 3289, which required bureaus and offices under the Department of the Interior’s purview to address mitigation and adaptation responses to climate change in their work.
 As a result, the U.S. Fish and Wildlife Service released Rising to the Urgent Challenge: Strategic Plan for Responding to Accelerating Climate Change in September 2010, which lays out the Service’s response strategies focused around adaptation, mitigation, and engagement.
-As part of the adaptation focal area, the Service worked with partners to create a National Fish, Wildlife, and Plants Climate Adaptation Strategy to act as a blueprint to guide adaptation action over the next 50–100 years.
+As part of the adaptation focal area, the Service worked with partners to create the National Fish, Wildlife, and Plants Climate Adaptation Strategy, intended to act as a blueprint to guide adaptation action over the next 50–100 years.

-The strategy was developed through an extensive national dialogue.
-The process started in June 2009, when the Service’s National Conservation Training Center hosted a Conservation Leadership Forum to discuss the drafting of a national adaptation strategy.
+The strategy’s development began in June 2009 when the Service’s National Conservation Training Center hosted a Conservation Leadership Forum to discuss the drafting of a national adaptation strategy.
 Attendees included representatives from federal and state natural resource agencies and non-governmental entities.
 A second forum was held in January 2010 to draft the strategy’s Purpose and Guiding Principles.
-More than 90 researchers and managers from a diversity of natural resource management agencies across the country participated in the strategy's development.

 Outcomes and Conclusions

-The Service hosted a series of listening sessions at various professional venues, meetings, and conferences to present the purpose and process of creating the strategy over the last few years.
-A draft was released in early 2012 for review and public comment; over 55,000 comments were received and the Obama Administration released the final strategy on March 26, 2013.
-The strategy includes seven goals to enhance the resilience of species and habitats in a changing climate – conserving habitat, protecting ecosystem function, enhancing capacity for management, supporting adaptive management, increasing knowledge and understanding of climate change impacts, enhancing public awareness and action, and reducing non-climate stressors.
-Each goal is accompanied by relevant strategies, actions, and case studies, where applicable.
-The final strategy may be viewed here.
+The Service hosted a series of listening sessions at various professional venues, meetings, and conferences to present the purpose and process of creating the strategy, which was released in March 2013.
+The Strategy includes seven major goals to enhance the resilience of species and habitats in a changing climate, including:

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Developing a National Fish, Wildlife, and Plants Climate Adaptation Strategy for the United States [Case study on a project of the U.S. Fish and Wildlife Service].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: www.cakex.org/case-studies/developing-national-fish-wildlife-and-plants… (Last updated March 2013)
+Retrieved from CAKE: http://www.cakex.org/case-studies/2753 (Last updated May 2021)